 Who should visit Tokyo, Japan?

 My trip to Japan took me to several cities for work, but I got to be a tourist in Tokyo.
 I loved it!
 Tokyo is a city that has something to offer everyone.
 Families can find many kid-friendly parks and amusements.
 Couples and friends traveling together can find a mix of adventures and attractions to fill the days and nights.
 Whether you are a student or a retiree, there’s a Tokyo itinerary for you.
 Solo travelers (like myself) will never feel alone in a metro area containing nearly 40 million people.
 Unlike parts of Southeast Asia, Japan is not a bargain, and prices rival those in major North American and Western European cities.
 But some savvy planning can reduce the financial bite of Tokyo, while those with deeper pockets can experience luxuries impossible to find anywhere else.
+Like any travel, do your research.
+There are plenty of Japan travel tips available online and elsewhere to help you on your way!

 How to get around Tokyo